 4. Turn crumbly dough out from food processor into a bowl.
 Lightly compress it with your hands or a spoon to make a cohesive lump of dough.

 5. Portion dough into bite-sized balls with your hands or a portion scoop.

 6. Roll each ball between your hands to create a uniform surface and compacted ingredients

 Energy Bites – Recipe Notes and Tips

-Oats: I tend to use old fashioned rolled oats because I always have them in my pantry, but you may use any uncooked oats you like.
+Oats: I use old fashioned rolled oats because I always have them in my pantry.
+Use any dry oats you like.

 Cocoa: I prefer “unsweetened” cocoa for this recipe…nothing else.